nicole-brewer/cv/README.md

 This will start an instance of RStudio Server.
 There will be a printed message that tells you your password.
 To get to the login page, visit localhost:8787 in a browser.
 Use the given password with the username "rstudio" to login to the RStudio Server.

 If you click on the "workspace" directory in the "Files" pane, you will see all of your repository files are present.
 They are [mounted with a volume](https://rocker-project.org/use/shared_volumes.html#bind-mounts) so any changes you make will persist after shutting down the Docker container.
-From here, you can edit your files and use the `rmarkdown::render('workspace/cv.Rmd')` command to render cv.PDF.
+From here, you can edit your files and use the `rmarkdown::render('cv.Rmd')` command to render cv.PDF.